tlienart/Xranklin.jl/docs/syntax/extensions.md

 ## Overview

-Franklin adds a number of extension to the basic Markdown-like syntax to facilitate some operations such as adding [equations](#equations), [tables](#tables), [footnotes](#footnotes), [commands](#latex_like_commands) and more.
+Franklin adds a number of extension to the Markdown-like syntax in order to facilitate some operations such as adding [equations](#equations), [tables](#tables), [footnotes](#footnotes), [commands](#latex_like_commands) and more.

 ## Injecting HTML

 You can always insert arbitrary HTML on a page in a block fenced with '`~~~`'.
-HTML inserted in this way is considered "inline" (won't break an existing paragraph).
+HTML inserted in this way is considered "inline" (it won't break an existing paragraph).
 Here's an example where we apply some local styling inside a paragraph:

 \showmd{